Ragitron/World-Anvil/Species/originals.md

 ## The Originals

-The world of *[[Kurkut]]* had been colonised during the [[Fourth Diaspora]] - which could be argued to be the beginning of the [[third-expansion]] or the end of the [[second-expansion]]; but was largely characterised by a colonial march toward the the galactic edge.
-The loss of the planet during the fall of the [[First Empire]] marked its isolation for several hundred thousand years until it was reclaimed by the [[third-empire]].
+The world of *[Kurkut](../Systems/kurkut.md)* had been colonised during the [[Fourth Diaspora]] - which could be argued to be the beginning of the [Third Expansion](../Empire%20in%20Snapshots/The%20Expansions/third-expansion.md) or the end of the [Third Expansion](../Empire%20in%20Snapshots/The%20Expansions/second-expansion.md); but was largely characterised by a colonial march toward the the galactic edge.
+The loss of the planet during the fall of the [First Empire](../Organisation/first-empire.md) marked its isolation for several hundred thousand years until it was reclaimed by the [Third Empire](../Organisation/third-empire.md).
 Unfortunately this reclamation occurred during the empire's decline and the planet was again lost after a millenium of imperial development.

-The settlers of the [[third-empire]] named the native peoples they encountered the Originals.
+The settlers of the [Third Empire](../Organisation/third-empire.md) named the native peoples they encountered the Originals.
 The native peoples were spread largely through the archipeligos of the planet which were considered to be economically fruitless.
 The settlers confined themselve the larger continent which became the breadbasket for the rapidly expanding orbital habitats throughout the system.

 Despite the seperation skirmishes would occur around margins of territory where archepeligo waters would wash into fjords and basins.
 The Originals believed that the water itself was their territory and would often follow individual currents for fish.
 The method of fishing conflicted with the settlers cultivated fisheries into which the waters would wash.
 These skirmishes became less frequent when the Originals realised that the settlers would destroy the augmentations of their foes along with the bodies.